Ohio lacrosse players Michael Boehm and Caleb Newman were named last week as Under Armour All-Americans.

 The release of this year’s roster also came with an announcement that this year’s game, originally set for July and rescheduled to August, would not take place due to COVID-19.

 2020 marks the third time two Ohioans have received UA All-America honors.

 Midfielders Will Campbell of Worthington Kilbourne (who went on to play at North Carolina), and Dublin Jerome’s Eric Ruhl (Johns Hopkins) were selected in 2010.

-In 2008, both Grant Oliver, a defenseman from Thomas Worthington (Maryland), and Western Reserve attackman Colby Wilson (Georgetown).
+In 2008, both Grant Oliver, a defenseman from Upper Arlington (Maryland), and Western Reserve attackman Colby Wilson (Georgetown) received UA honors.